More than a pen

 Contraindications

-- Alhemo® is contraindicated in patients with a history of known serious hypersensitivity to Alhemo® or its components or the inactive ingredients
+- Alhemo® is contraindicated in patients with a history of known serious hypersensitivity to Alhemo® or its ingredients

 Warnings and Precautions